OpsHubProduct/OIM-Documentation/docs/connectors/svn.md

 If Subversion client is not installed on the machine, then please follow the steps given below for installing Subversion Client of version 1.5 or above:

-* Please go to link: http://www.sliksvn.com/en/download
+* Please visit the following [link](http://www.sliksvn.com/en/download) to download the software.
 * Download the latest version of Subversion from there and install the software by double clicking on the application.
 * This will automatically set the PATH for Subversion into the system PATH variable.
 * For checking whether Subversion client is properly installed, and its path is set into system PATH variable, fire command `svn` on command prompt.